 I thought it was funny.

-WOMAN 1 Thank you, missy.
-MAN 2 Missy?
-He must have the hots WOMAN 2 for you. stereotypes.
-Hence we have a gender merely coincidental.
-It is part of a del But we shall overcome these differen FRANK ed a market system that perpetuates gender divide between women and men.
-This is not iberate strategy to keep people divided. ces, just as we will overcome all our and economic - to create a new society They tried that in the Soviet Un MAN 2 ion.
+Thank you, missy.

+Missy?
+He must have the hots for you.

+The propertied class have created a market system that perpetuates gender stereotypes.
+Hence we have a gender divide between women and men.
+This is not merely coincidental.
+It is part of a deliberate strategy to keep people divided.
+But we shall overcome these differences, just as we will overcome all our differences - racial, ethnic, religious, and economic - to create a new society based on equality and justice.

+They tried that in the Soviet Union.
 Now the country's a basket case.

-They took a beating in World W MAN 1 /ar Two.
+MAN 1 They took a beating in World War Two.

 They deserved it.

-MAN 2 But they won.
-So their system WOMAN 2 couldn't have been that much of a wash out.
+But they won.
+So their system couldn't have been that much of a wash out.

 That was then, and this is now.

-MAN 2 Who cares about what happens WOMAN 1 s to the Soviet Union?
+Who cares about what happens to the Soviet Union?